MyMQL/SCP-372/README.md

-# 🔥 **SCP-372 Plugin for SCP: Secret Laboratory** 🔥
+### 🔥 **SCP-372 Plugin for SCP: Secret Laboratory** 🔥

 ![Exiled](https://img.shields.io/badge/Exiled-8.14.0-blue.svg) ![Language](https://img.shields.io/badge/Language-C%23-brightgreen.svg) ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## 🌍 **Description ENG**

 **SCP-372** is an advanced server plugin for SCP: Secret Laboratory that introduces **SCP-372** – an invisible and exceptionally fast entity.
-SCP-372 becomes temporarily visible after shooting or interacting with objects.
+SCP-372 becomes temporarily visible after shooting, interacting with objects, or entering certain areas like the surface.

 ### ✨ **Features**
 - 📌 **Invisibility**: Automatically applies the `Invisible` effect to SCP-372.
 - ⏱️ **Temporary Visibility**: SCP-372 becomes visible for a configurable amount of time after performing actions (e.g., opening doors, shooting).
+- 🌐 **Surface Detection**: SCP-372 becomes permanently visible when on the surface and invisible again when returning underground.
 - ⚙️ **Full Configuration**: Customize the starting class, health, visibility duration, and more.
 - 🪄 **Dynamic Correction**: Automatically corrects invisibility effect if removed unexpectedly.
+- 🔔 **Escape Detection**: Broadcast a configurable CASSIE announcement when SCP-372 escapes.
 - 🛠️ **Debugging**: Additional console logs (when enabled in the config).

 ### 🚀 **Requirements**
 - **Exiled API** version `8.14.0`.
 - Ability to drag and drop a file 🤩

 ### 🔧 **Configuration**
 The `config.yml` file allows full control over the plugin: